threefoldtecharchive/tfgridclient_proxy/charts/gridproxy/README.md

 - `Helm repo update`

-- get public and private key for a yggdrasil configuration, **note**: each setup should has it's own public key and private key and not to be shared with anyone

-  `yggdrasil -genconf -json > yggdrasil.conf`

-  see [here](https://yggdrasil-network.github.io/configuration.html) and example file `ygg_sample.conf`

 - Remove traefik controller & service and Install nginx controller and cert manager (if not there)

   for nginx: